appl-team/appl/docs/setup.md

 --8<-- "src/appl/default_configs.yaml"
 ```

-??? note "You should setup your own default server."
+??? note "Setup your default models"
-    The default server (currently `gpt-4o-mini`) set in APPL could be outdated and changed in the future.
-We recommend you to specify your own default model in the `appl.yaml` file.
+    You should specify your own default model in the `appl.yaml` file.
+You may also specify the default "small" and "large" models, which will fallback to the default model if not specified.
+    The name can be a server name in your configuration (`servers` section), or a model name that is supported by litellm.
+    ```yaml title="appl.yaml (example)"
+    settings:
+      model:
+        default: gpt-4o-mini # small model fallback to this
+        large: gpt-4o
+    ```

 ### Override Configs
 You can override these configurations by creating a `appl.yaml` file in the root directory of your project (or other directories, see [Priority of Configurations](#priority-of-configurations) for more details).
 A typical usage is to override the `servers` configuration to specify the LLM servers you want to use, as shown in the following example `appl.yaml` file.